-- 1) A dealer place the stickers on the vessel when a new or used motorized vessel is sold in California. - 2) DMV provide stickers when the vessel is sold and registered to the new owner. - 3) DMV notify the new owner that they are required to affix the stickers.
+- 1) A dealer place the stickers on the vessel when a new or used motorized vessel is sold in California. - 2) DMV provide stickers when the vessel is sold and registered to the new owner. - 3) DMV notify the new owner that they should to affix the stickers.

-Unfortunately, there is nothing in the law to prevent people from taking off the decals."(The bold is mine).
-Below are the provisions from the Harbor and Navigation Code.
+"Unfortunately, there is nothing in the law to prevent people from removing the decals."
+Below are the provisions from the Harbor and Navigation Code."